 - Visits to different places of worship and visits to school by different representatives of religions and belief-systems

-- Annual residential experiences for year 6 (unfortunately, due to the Covid-19 pandemic, these have been put on hold)
+- Annual residential experiences for year 6

 - Christmas and Easter celebrations with our community

 - Heritage Day – a celebration of faith in our local churches with our cluster schools